sartaj-sphp/vscode-sartajphp-intellisense/README.md

 Add File Association for app, use vs code menu file->preferences->settings and search.
 "files.associations": {
         "*.app": "php",
-        "*.front": "php",
+        "*.front": "html",
         "*.sphp": "json"
     }

-you also need to setup php and sphpserver executeables path. set sphpserver path in
+You may also need to install SphpDesk runtime from [Download SphpDesk](https://www.sartajphp.com/index-info-downloads.html) for some extra features like design view and run app. if you don't have install SphpDesk on standard path or use nodejs package sphpdesk then setup php and sphpserver executeables path. set sphpserver path in

-php.sphpExecutablePath : "up folder/..../node_modules/sphpdesk/sphpserver/sphpserver-win.exe"
+php.sphpExecutablePath : "C:/sphpdesk/sphpserver/sphpserver-win.exe"
  or on linux it is sphpserver-linux file. setting to run SphpServer App.

-Install SphpServer with sphpdesk npm package
+Install SphpServer(For run SartajPhp App in nodejs) with sphpdesk npm package

 npm install -g sphpdesk

 <a href="https://www.npmjs.com/package/sphpdesk">https://www.npmjs.com/package/sphpdesk</a>

+Without Sphpdesk(Design View not work):-
-You need at least PHP 7.4 installed for the extension to work.
+You need at least PHP 5.6 installed for the extension to work.
 You can either add it to your PATH or set the `php.executablePath` setting.

-**Note: PHP 8.0 does work, PHP 8.1 support is work in progress.**
+Install SartajPhp Framework with composer and set start.php path to framework.

+**Note: Php Autocomplete engine droped So use PHP Intelephense or any other.**

 I recommend to disable VS Code's built-in PHP IntelliSense by setting `php.suggest.basic` to `false` to avoid duplicate suggestions.
+Add res/Score/SphpDoc and res/Slib folder intelephense.environment in VS Code Settings for Autocomplete Help.

 ## Key Binding and Commands